-- Tell your wedding planner that they should tip the photographer if you do not do so yourself.
+Tell your wedding planner that they should tip the photographer.
+If they do not, do so yourself.

 If you hire a professional, contracted photographer for your wedding, they will likely not expect or ask for tips.
 However, if you do want to reward them in some way, here are some ways that could be done:

-- A cash gift on the day of is always a nice gesture.
+A cash gift on the day off is always a nice gesture.

 If you do not want or need to give additional compensation (and that's OK!), here are some other ways you can show your appreciation: